National Transactional LawMeet®

 The National Transactional LawMeet® is the premier "moot court" experience for students interested in a transactional practice.
 The National Transactional LawMeet® forms a part of the LawMeet® family of live, interactive, educational competitions designed to give law students a hands-on experience in developing and honing transactional lawyering skills.

-This year's National Transactional LawMeet® begins on February 28, 2014 at six Regional Meets hosted by:
+This year's National Transactional LawMeet® begins on February 28, 2014 at seven Regional Meets hosted by:

 - Western New England University School of Law in Springfield, MA (New England Region)